Universe of Energy: Theatre II film

 Leaving the diorama, the vehicles enter a second theatre where they reassemble back into their original theatre seating formation.
 After listening to a brief prehistoric broadcast from KNRG News Radio (which featured the voices of Willard Scott and Chris Berman), guests view a fourteen-minute live-action film on three giant wrap around screens in which Bill Nye takes Ellen on an in-depth look at various current and future energy resources across the United States.
 (Actor Michael Richards makes a brief cameo as a caveman).
-Ellen uses her new knowledge about energy upon returning to the Jeopardy!
-Studio.
-The game continues as a Double Jeopardy! round.
+Ellen chooses to return to the Jeopardy! game during its Double Jeopardy! round.
 Albert Einstein receives a light bulb and exits the game as he has no money at the end of the round, while Ellen and Judy are tied at $17,800.

 Theatre I finale

 When the vehicles return to Theater I and rotate back to their starting position, guests view a final three-minute scene in which the ladies compete in the Final Jeopardy! round.
-Asked what type of energy will never run out, Judy erroneously claims that no energy will never run out, while Ellen correctly responds that brain power will never run out.
+Asked what type of energy will never run out, Judy erroneously claims that no energy can ever run out, while Ellen correctly responds that brain power will never run out.
 Since both had bet everything, Judy ends up with $0, while Ellen becomes the Jeopardy! champion with a score of $35,600.
 Bill Nye and the studio employees have a party with her while balloons and confetti fall down.
-Ellen then finishes her story and tells guests to look out for the dinosaur.
-As she says goodbye to the guests, a dinosaur roar can be heard and the ride concludes.
+Ellen says she has become an energy expert and jokingly claims a dinosaur is nearby.
+As she says goodbye to the guests, a dinosaur roar can be heard, and the ride concludes.